ahnaf12c/Bin-Hex-To-Text/README.md

 V Alpha 1.5    Version note: Made it to have more features.
 Added a simple TUI, user prompt, decumentation etc. Now can print words instead of only letters.

 Note: The executable is in the folder bin/Debug inside the "Binary to text converter" folder.
+Executable may only work for Windows.